It’s no secret that the Hollywood Comet loves musicals.

 -Nominated for Best Music, Original Song Score, Leslie Bricusse, Ian Fraser, Herbert W. Spencer

 -Richard Harris was originally cast as Scrooge.
 He had to bow out due to the film “Bloomfield” (1971).
-The role was then offered to Rex Harrison, who also had to back out, according to Behaving Badly: Richard Harris by Cliff Goodwin
+The role was then offered to Rex Harrison, who also had to back out, according to Behaving Badly: A Life of Richard Harris by Cliff Goodwin

 -Albert Finney was 34 when he played the elderly Ebenezer Scrooge